10 Types of Background Checks and What They Include

 For the formerly incarcerated, a criminal record is a barrier to reentering the workforce, making it much more difficult for ex-felons to rehabilitate into society.
 In an effort to increase employment opportunities and decrease recidivism rates, the federal government offers incentives to employers for hiring convicted felons through the Work Opportunity Tax Credit program.

-A criminal background check includes the following record searches:
+A criminal background check may include the following record searches:

 - National criminal databases